TeaZea/Gmail-Scraper_Word-Analysis/README.md

 # Gmail Scraper for Word Analysis

 ### TLDR; This small script will scrape your gmail and creates a word analysis visualization from the contents of the queried emails.
+The purpose is to gather a general outlook on interactions in the correspondence to try and decipher a general emotion/reaction of the participants towards one another.

 ---